Decision-Making: Policies and Ethics in Health Care and Public Health

 The Policy Cycle

-Many policy analysts use the policy cycle as a framework to understand the process of how policies come about.18 The policy cycle describes how an issue moves from its initial inception through to implementation, evaluation and a new agenda.
+Many frameworks are used by policy and public health professionals to help guide their work.
+The policy cycle is one framework that clarifies the process of how policies are produced.22 The policy cycle describes how an issue moves from its initial inception through to implementation, evaluation and a new agenda.
 Table 14.3 summarizes the cycle; note the parallel between the policy cycle and the PDSA cycle of quality improvement (see Figure 13.3).

 Five stages of the policy cycle and their relationship to applied problem solving | ||